-They specialize in Cabernet Sauvignon with their first vintage released in the early 2000’s; we tried the 2004 vintage which is blended with 10% Petit Verdot.
-This wine is ready to drink now, is quite balanced with a lot of rich ripe tasting fruit, however has those firm structured trademark Stag’s Leap tannins.
-These tannins along with great acidity will ensure this wine will age very well for many years.
+They specialize in Cabernet Sauvignon; during our first visit, we tried the 2004 vintage (90% Cabernet Sauvignon and 10% Petit Verdot).
+This wine is ready to drink now, is very well balanced featuring rich and intense fruit flavors along with firm and structured structured yet soft Stags Leap tannins.
+The balance, the excellent acidity combined with the tannin profile will ensure this wine will age very well for many years.

 NOTE: this review has been identified as needing a *major* update.